ACRRL/fNIRS-Read/README.md

 # fNIRS-Read
 This is a MATLAB code to read fNIRS signal provided on physionet.

-Fist of all download your fNIRS dataset through following link: <https://physionet.org/content/motion-artifact/1.0.0>
+First of all download your fNIRS dataset through following link: <https://physionet.org/content/motion-artifact/1.0.0>

 Here is step-by-step toturial to run **Import Data.m** code: